of the BICKLES of Tavistock and surrounding areas, Devon

 Eric Marshman, who provided information about the earlier Bickle History as documented by Alan J.C.Taylor,

-and the work of Alan J. C. Taylor itself, "Bicklel of Milton Abbot" available online which this tree references in many places
+and the work of Alan J. C. Taylor itself, "Bickell of Milton Abbot" (no longer found online) which this tree references in many places.

 One version of the derivation of the name is as follows.